Quick Start

 - Start Embucket with zero external dependencies

-- Create and query your first table
+- Run your first query

 This guide doesn’t cover production deployment or advanced configuration options.